-Developed and maintained by The Wintergreen Nature Foundation, Wintergreen has over 30 miles of marked hiking trails for you to explore.
-Guided hikes are offered by The Wintergreen Nature Foundation on Saturdays and during the summer on Wednesdays.
+Developed and maintained by The Nature Foundation at Wintergreen, the resort has over 30 miles of marked hiking trails for you to explore.
+Guided hikes are offered by The Nature Foundation on Saturdays, with an additional hike on Wednesdays during the summer.
 Check This Week at Wintergreen for details.

-The mountain and valley system of trails at Wintergreen is divided into two types: access trails, perimeter trails.
+The mountain and valley system of trails at Wintergreen is divided into two types: access trails and perimeter trails.
 Besides the map and tree blazes, there are signs at intersections with trail name, direction and blaze color.

 The trails on the mountain wind around the two mountain peaks that make up what we call Wintergreen – Devils Knob and Blackrock.
 The perimeter trails circumnavigate the resort with access trails that break off for shorter hikes.

-Hiking Guides are available for $3 at the Front Desk or at The Wintergreen Nature Foundation.
+Visit The Nature Foundation at Wintergreen for more details.
+Hiking Guides are available for $3 at the Front Desk or at the Nature Center.
 This guide gives detailed descriptions of each trail, with distance, difficulty and key features to note while hiking.
-For a flyer with the top three hikes at Wintergreen, click here.

 Winter hiking can be an exhilarating experience.
 With clear skies and open canopy, views which cannot be seen during warmer months are found.
 While enjoying winter hiking, it is important to note a few aspects;